This first post will be updated on occasion to show my theater room evolution:

 My seating area, for the front row is in the 12-13 foot range from the wall.
-I'm not sure if my room will support a second row or not in the current arrangement, based on the lower HVAC duct dropdown.

 My room width is 218" wide